daviddoran/eircode-js/README.md

 This will return a [ParseResult](src/parse-result.js) object.

-`ParseResult` can be used to check validity:
+With `ParseResult` you can check if the Eircode is valid and access its parts:

 ```javascript
 if (result.isValid()) {